awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 You can use a default subnet as you would use any other subnet; add custom route tables and set network ACLs\.
 You can also specify a specific default subnet when you launch an EC2 instance\.

 You can optionally associate an IPv6 CIDR block with your default VPC\.
-For more information, [Work with VPCs](working-with-vpcs.md)\.

 ## Default subnets<a name="default-subnet"></a>

 By default, a default subnet is a public subnet, because the main route table sends the subnet's traffic that is destined for the internet to the internet gateway\.
 You can make a default subnet into a private subnet by removing the route from the destination 0\.0\.0\.0/0 to the internet gateway\.
 However, if you do this, no EC2 instance running in that subnet can access the internet\.

 Instances that you launch into a default subnet receive both a public IPv4 address and a private IPv4 address, and both public and private DNS hostnames\.
 Instances that you launch into a nondefault subnet in a default VPC don't receive a public IPv4 address or a DNS hostname\.
 You can change your subnet's default public IP addressing behavior\.
-For more information, see [Modify the public IPv4 addressing attribute for your subnet](working-with-subnets.md#subnet-public-ip)\.
+For more information, see [Modify the public IPv4 addressing attribute for your subnet](modify-subnets.md#subnet-public-ip)\.

 From time to time, AWS may add a new Availability Zone to a Region\.
 In most cases, we automatically create a new default subnet in this Availability Zone for your default VPC within a few days\.
 However, if you made any modifications to your default VPC, we do not add a new default subnet\.
 If you want a default subnet for the new Availability Zone, you can create one yourself\.
 For more information, see [Create a default subnet](#create-default-subnet)\.